SaiSravan-duvva/password_strength_indicator/README.md

 ![Project Image](project-image-url.png)

-> A simple web application that uses python code to checks and displays the strength of passwords for a login page.
+> A simple a login page on our website using Python and Flask to checks and displays the strength of passwords for a login page.or
 ---

 ## Table of Contents